kalininalab/DataSAIL/README.md

 to install DataSAIL in an already existing environment.
 Due to dependencies of the clustering algorithms, the latter might lead to package conflicts with the already installed packages and requirements.

+DataSAIL is available from Python 3.7 and newer, but tests have shown that the behaviour of SCIP improves with higher python versions.
+So, we recommend to install DataSAIL in Python 3.8 or newer.

 ## Usage

 DataSAIL is installed as a commandline tool.
 So, in the conda environment DataSAIL has been installed to, you can run